anishneu/LugensaAI/README.md

 vs. the proposed system's orchestration — and prints/saves actual measured results, including tradeoffs where the proposed system does *not* clearly win (e.g. more tool calls, more latency, occasionally less source diversity).
 Requires `TAVILY_API_KEY`.

-## Status

-The 8 originally planned milestones are implemented (adaptive planning, hybrid retrieval, persistent evidence storage, claim verification with contradiction detection, live web search, optional LLM reasoning, a React frontend, and a real evaluation run), followed by live place search, an independent live feed (the last 30 days at and around the place, then the city), real per-item timestamps, forum and regional-community sources with their real dates, translation of foreign-language sources, business-specific research, OpenStreetMap "around this pin" data, and optional Google Maps data (including a venue named in the question), readable feed descriptions and a rebuilt interface.
-See the Milestone status table in [`docs/architecture.md`](docs/architecture.md) for what's opt-in vs. free-by-default.

-**What it is, honestly:** a RAG pipeline with a small, bounded agent loop.
-It retrieves live web evidence, reranks, grounds, generates and verifies with citations.
-After the first search pass the agent *looks at what it found and decides what to do next*: search again with a query aimed at the question, or consult Wikipedia/Wikivoyage, at most twice (`AgentConfig.max_research_rounds`).
-The model makes that choice when one is available; a rule-based judge does otherwise.
-It is a bounded loop over a fixed menu of two tools, not an open-ended autonomous agent: it does not write code, browse freely, or plan across questions.
-Claims written by the model are checked against the words and figures of the sources they cite, and overview sentences that no source backs are flagged as the model's inference.
-What that check is and isn't is in [`docs/architecture.md`](docs/architecture.md).
-[`docs/evaluation.md`](docs/evaluation.md) covers what has and hasn't been measured (Baseline A and claim-level metrics are not measured; the new loop has been checked on one live question, not benchmarked).

-**Known limits, stated plainly.** The live feed's news comes as headlines only (Google News' unofficial RSS gives no article text), so whether a headline is about a street is inferred from its wording and outlet; its politics and irrelevance filters are keyword rules on the headline and will occasionally drop something useful or let something through.
-When even one item is found at or near the pin, the city's news is not mixed in.
-Nothing about the live feed's Tavily fallback has been run against the live API, only against fakes.
-Answers depend on what the local model can read: a run takes several minutes on a CPU.

 ## Documentation